-To ensure better compliance with the Data Compliance laws and regulations, in 2013 SES has appointed a Data Protection Officer.
+To ensure full compliance with the data protection laws and regulations, in 2013 SES has appointed a Data Protection Officer.

 Another key component of the control environment is the co-ordination of risk management with internal control.
 Risk management and internal control systems complement each other in controlling the company's activities.